ampproject/amphtml/extensions/amp-script/amp-script.md

 **Form elements (...) cannot be mutated unless your `<amp-script>` includes the attribute sandbox="allow-forms".**

 This attribute is required for security.
+See [common attributes](#common-attributes) above.

 **Sanitized node: (...)**